brosland/modals/readme.md

 4\.
 Install [Webpack](https://webpack.js.org/) and [Naja](https://github.com/jiripudil/Naja).

-If you don't prefer one of them you will need to implement own client side (for inspiration look at [this](https://github.com/brosland/modals/blob/development/client-side/Brosland_ModalsNajaExtension.js)).
-Else you can continue to the next step.

 5\.
-Copy `client-side/Brosland_ModalsNajaExtension.js` to your directory with Javascript files and register it in `Naja`.
+Copy `client-side/ModalNajaExtension.js` to your directory with Javascript files and register it in `Naja`.

 6\.
 Don't forget to rebuild Webpack bundles.

-### Example
-You can find example code [here](https://github.com/brosland/modals-test/tree/v2.0).